Arrest of Randal Worcester

-On August 21, 2022, Randal Ray Worcester, a 27-year-old white man, was violently arrested in Mulberry, Arkansas, United States by three law enforcement officers: Crawford County Sheriff deputies Zack King and Levi White, and Mulberry police officer Thell Riddle.
+On August 21, 2022, Randal Ray Worcester, a 27-year-old white man, was violently arrested in Mulberry, Arkansas, United States by three law enforcement officers: Crawford County Sheriff deputies Levi White and Zack King, and Mulberry police officer Thell Riddle.
 A bystander's video of the arrest was posted online that day and spread widely across social media.
 By the next day, the three officers had been suspended with pay while state and federal authorities investigated the officers.
 Worcester filed a federal lawsuit against the officers and their departments eight days after the incident.

+The Crawford County Sheriff announced the firings of deputies King and White in October 2022.
+White and King, in January 2023, received a federal charge of using excessive force, and both initially pled not guilty.
+Riddle returned to work in February 2023 after he was not charged by a federal grand jury and a state prosecutor.
+Before White and King went on trial, they changed their pleas to guilty in April 2024, with White admitting to a felony count of deprivation of rights and King admitting to a misdemeanor count of deprivation of rights.
+In October 2024, White was sentenced to five years and three months in prison, while King was sentenced to one year in prison.